Ayush-Rajniwal/semicolon/git_commands.md

 Our Repository name :- semicolon

 Branches : -
-Our Repository name :-    semicolon
-Branches : -
 1.	master
 2. UI
 3.	cap

 Command to create a new branch and switch to that branch as well :-
 $ git checkout -b branchName